 The tomb, owned by a rich man named Joseph of Arimathea, was hewn out of a rock and had a large, round stone door that could seal the entrance (Isaiah 53:4 - 6, 10 - 11, Matthew 27:57 - 60, Luke 23:50 - 53).
 The interior of the tomb that contained Jesus was big enough for a person or two to sit or stand in (Mark 16:5, John 20:5 - 6, 11 - 12), although it required a person to stoop down in order to enter it.

-In 1842 A.D. a man by the name of Otto Thenius proposed that the place where the Lord was crucified, called Calvary (Golgotha) in Scripture, was the same as the place called the 'place of the skull.'
+In 1842 A.D. a man by the name of Otto Thenius proposed that the place where Jesus was crucified, called Calvary (Golgotha) in Scripture, was the same as the place called the 'place of the skull.'
 In 1867 A.D., the discovery of a garden tomb (shown in the picture above) occurred near the place of the skull.

 In 1883, General Gordon found a rocky ridge or plateau (which today is seen from the back of a bus station) that, from several angles, looks like the face of a skull.
 Golgotha, the name of the place where Jesus was crucified, is an Aramaic word that means skull (Mark 15:21 - 22).

-The Garden tomb, shown above, consists of at least a couple of chambers.
+The Garden tomb consists of at least two chambers.
 To the right of the first chamber a second chamber can be seen.
 Benches made of stone line the walls of chamber number two, except in the places where the walls join and running along the first chamber's back wall.
 The benches, though heavily damaged throughout the years, can still be seen.

-The Bible states that several people visited the garden tomb during and after the burial of Jesus.
+The Bible states that several people visited the garden tomb during and after Jesus was buried.
 They include Joseph of Arimathea, a rich member of the Sanhedrin, and Nicodemus, a Pharisee, who together placed Christ in Joseph's new burial location (Matthew 27:57 - 61, Mark 15:42 - 47, Luke 23:50 - 55, John 19:38 - 42).